asayers/tass/README.md

 <img src="https://github.com/asayers/tass/raw/master/demo.png">

+You can see tass's schema inference in action here.
 The fourth and fifth columns only contains a small number of unique values, so tass colour-codes them automatically.
 The columns to the right of those are numerical, so tass right-aligns them and shows negative values in red.

 <img src="https://github.com/asayers/tass/raw/master/demo.gif">

 This demo shows data being piped into (an older version of) tass.
-You can also open files which are still being appeanded to;
-new rows appear as the file grows.
+You can also open files which are still being appeanded to, and new rows will appear as the file grows.

 ## Installing